modernish/modernish/README.md

 If the `-Q` option is given, each *string* is [shell-quoted](#user-content-quoting-strings-for-subsequent-parsing-by-the-shell) before appending or prepending.

+### use var/unexport ###

+The `unexport` function clears the "export" bit of a variable, conserving its value, and/or assigns values to variables without setting the export bit.
+This works even if `set -a` (allexport) is active, allowing an "export all variables, except these" way of working.

+Usage is like `export`, with the caveat that variable assignment arguments containing non-shellsafe characters or expansions must be quoted as appropriate, unlike in some specific shell implementations of `export`.
+(To get rid of that headache, [`use safe`](#user-content-use-safe).)

+Unlike `export`, `unexport` does not work for read-only variables.

 ### use sys/base ###
 Some very common external commands ought to be standardised, but aren't.
 For